binjix/slackyTGguy/README.md

 4. **install the required packages**
    - in pycharm, go to "view" > "tool windows" > "terminal"
-   - in the terminal, type: `pip install -r requirements.txt`
+   - in the terminal, type: `pip3 install -r requirements.txt`
+   - in the terminal, then type: `pip3 install "python-telegram-bot[job-queue]"`

 5. **set up your telegram bot**
    - open telegram and search for "@botfather"